Contact Center, Voice and Unified Communications

 - Reporting and performance analysis that includes real-time dashboards along with detailed queue and agent statistics

-Analytics and Reports
+6. Analytics and Reports

 In addition to the features above, there are more analytics and reporting capabilities you’ll appreciate.
 Reports are customizable to your needs relating to agent and queue performance.

 Analytics on first-call resolution, talk time intervals, and abandonment numbers offer deep insights for contact center leadership.
 For example, they can understand peak times and staff accordingly.

-Outbound Notifications Complete the Solution
+7. Outbound Notifications

 - Appointment and scheduling reminders

-- Promotions, upselling, and marketing messaging
+- Promotions, upselling, and marketing messages

 - Reservation confirmations